CO2 Gro Inc.: CO2 GRO Inc. Grants Stock Options

-TORONTO, ON / ACCESSWIRE / February 23, 2022 / CO2 GRO Inc. ("GROW" or the "Company") (TSXV:GROW)(OTCQB:BLONF)(Frankfurt:4021) announces that the Board of Directors has approved the grant of 1,600,000 stock options(the "Options") to participants of the Company's stock option plan (the "Plan").
-The Options are exercisable into common shares of the Company at an exercise price of $0.22 per share over the next five years, all vesting over the remainder of 2022.
+TORONTO, ON / ACCESSWIRE / February 28, 2022 / CO2 GRO Inc. ("GROW" or the "Company") (TSX.V:GROW)(OTCQB:BLONF)(FRA:4021) announces that the Board of Directors has approved the grant of 300,000 stock options(the "Options") to a participant of the Company's stock option plan (the "Plan").
+The Options are exercisable into common shares of the Company at an exercise price of $0.22 per share over the next five years, vesting over the remainder of 2022.

-As of the date hereof, a total of 6,113,606common shares of the Company are reserved for issuance under the Company's stock option plan with 3,619,064 options remaining for issuance thereunder.
+As of the date hereof, a total of 6,413,606 common shares of the Company are reserved for issuance under the Company's stock option plan with 3,319,064 options remaining for issuance thereunder.

 About CO2 GRO Inc. CO2 GRO Inc.